 My working life is varied and inspiring, just the way I like it.
-And my clients come in all sizes and constellations.
-In recent years I've done a lot of work with health and social care, an industry both enormously rewarding and challenging.
-Where there can be so many positive things to derive from digitalisation, and much that can go wrong.
-It's that balance act I often can explain, illustrate and help an organisation manage responsibly.
+And my clients come in all shapes and sizes.
+In recent years I've done a lot of work within health care, an industry both enormously rewarding and challenging.
+Where there can be so many positive things to derive from digitalisation, and so much that can go wrong.
+It's that balancing act I often can explain, illustrate and help an organisation manage responsibly.

 Do you think you and your organisation could benefit from someone like me?
-In that case, you should send off en email right now and say hello, to firstname.lastname@example.org 📬.
-Even if you don't quite know how and what we should do together yet, that can be a good first challenge to approach together.
+Send off an email right now and say hello, to firstname.lastname@example.org 📬.
+Even if you don't quite know how and what we should do together yet, that may be a good first challenge to approach together.

 If you don't feel safe emailing just yet, but still want to stay in the loop with what I'm up to, it would be fun if you wanted to try my newsletter 💌.
 It can be a good way to stay up-to-date with both chaos 💥 and opportunity in the tech world.
 I have a newsletter in English and one in Swedish.

 P.S.
 All the different things I'm doing and producing, and services I can help you with, can be found under the menu option Find your way.